-Join Sean Adams for an in-depth discussion in this video The American magazine, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video The American magazine, part of Learning Graphic Design History.

 - It's nice to think that design is driven…by aesthetics and good values.…In many ways, it is.…But in the United States,…it is intimately connected to commerce.…Design is the oil in the machine of capitalism.…The 1920s were a boom time in the United States.…Advertising increased dramatically…as the need to sell products grew.…Magazines, at their most basic,…are features surrounded by ads.…They existed then as they do today,…not to tell a story, but to sell advertising.…